 - Google Analytics – Google’s free analytics tool that’s A LOT OF FUN.
 Like, me and my friend, we have parties where we check our analytics stats and put melodies to them.
 No kiddin…

 - Bandcamp – This is a way to sell your music (here’s my store).
 Can’t say enough good things about this.
 It has a great player that you can embed anywhere, stats, you can bundle anything with the download.
-It’s a great way to sell/share your music
+It’s a great way to sell/share your music.

 - Cleartune Tuner – Chromatic tuner.
 Amazing all the things you can do on your phone now, isn’t it?
 A tuner, recorder, diary, metronome, etc.

 - Time Guru Metronome – Great metronome app.
-Actually, the only thing I want in a metronome, apart from it keeping time! is that the click is woody, precise, and quite loud.
+Actually, the only thing I want in a metronome, apart from it keeping time, is that the click is woody, precise, and quite loud.
 I hate beeps.
 The best sound I’ve heard from an app is Justin Sandercoe’s app on android, but the iPhone version doesn’t use the same set of sounds, or it doesn’t have the same oomph as on the android.
 Anyhow, if you’re on Android, get that one!
-This one is pretty posh though – you can set it to different time sigs and have it drop out if you want, plus it’s made by Avi Bortnik who plays with John Scofield in that band that was good.
+This one is pretty posh though – you can set it to different time signatures and have it drop out if you want, plus it’s made by Avi Bortnik who plays with John Scofield in that band that was good.
 And I like them.